 - Providing people experiencing domestic violence with regionally focused and relevant information about domestic violence, and tools on our website to assist them to empower themselves to make informed choices that enhance their life and personal safety.

-- Establishing a rural and remote focused telephone and online web-chat counselling service providing triage, single and multi-session counselling, referral, and on-going case management and support for people experiencing domestic violence.
-Our counselling service will provide:
+- Our telephone counselling service providing triage, single and multi-session counselling, referral, and on-going case management and support for people experiencing domestic violence.
+Our counselling service provides:

 - caring and trained counsellors providing anonymous, confidential, and non-judgmental support